Acquisitions in focus at Starbucks' investor meeting

 "There is always a risk when you take on all these brands," said Bernstein Research Sara Senatore, who added that Starbucks mitigated that risk by making deals that fit specifically with its long-term growth plans.

-Analysts also are looking for an update on sales of Starbucks' new at-home Verismo coffee and espresso brewer, which aims to grab a piece of the fast-growing single-serve market dominated by Green Mountain Coffee Roasters Inc GMCR.O and Nestle SA NESN.VX.
+Analysts also are looking for an update on sales of Starbucks' new at-home Verismo coffee and espresso brewer, which aims to grab a piece of the fast-growing single-serve market dominated by Green Mountain Coffee Roasters Inc and Nestle SA.

 The UK tax question is also likely to come up, given the pressure the company has faced of late.
 Starbucks said on Sunday that it was considering changes to its UK tax practices, while repeating that it had always complied with British tax laws.